jxlinnn/lin_portfolio/README.md

 * Model is scored based on the root mean squared log error (RMSLE)
 * Resulting RMSLE for test dataset is 0.29830

-## Analyzing Customers of Various Chip Brands
+## [Analyzing Customers of Various Chip Brands] (https://github.com/jxlinnn/lin_portfolio/blob/4d9e1978fe3223500c9043b1258667bbc41c9811/Task1.ipynb)
 * Task 1 of Quantium's Virtual Internship offered on Forage
 * Data cleaned and analyzed data based on purchase behavior, preferences, and customer demographics.

+##Exploring COVID Data
+* Filtered datset to retreive statistics such as countries with leading confirmed cases, vaccination rate, and etc.